 The former PMO spokesman told KAN that Braverman summoned him to a meeting in an underground parking lot at the Kirya military headquarters in Tel Aviv and asked him to leave his cell phone behind.

-According to Feldstein, during a conversation in a car, Braverman warned that the IDF’s information security unit had opened an investigation that extended to the Prime Minister’s Office, and named several individuals who later emerged as suspects.
+According to Feldstein, during a conversation in a car, Braverman warned him that the IDF’s information security unit had opened an investigation that extended to the PMO and named several individuals who later emerged as suspects.

 Feldstein’s account has reignited public controversy and contributed to other criminal inquiries, including a separate police probe into whether Braverman tried to interfere with the investigation.

-Shin Bet (Israel Security Agency) and Israel Police investigated suspected contact with a foreign agent, bribery, fraud, breach of trust, and money laundering, and by now the police have completed much of the probe and handed the file to the prosecution for review; court decisions have extended certain employment and detention restrictions on Urich.
+The Shin Bet (Israel Security Agency) and police have investigated suspected contact with a foreign agent, bribery, fraud, breach of trust, and money laundering.
+By now, the police have completed much of the probe and handed the file to the prosecution for review; court decisions have extended certain employment and detention restrictions on Urich.

 Following Braverman’s questioning, the Movement for Quality Government called for the immediate suspension of his appointment as ambassador, arguing that anyone under investigation for suspected involvement in the leak of classified documents and for obstruction of justice cannot hold such a sensitive post that requires full public trust.